symbiont-trust/research/docs/research_gas_fees.md

 The EntryPoint can get the PayMaster to pay both for the refund to the Bundler and the cost of gas fees for updating state on the State Contract.

+## Questions

+---

+Question: can a hidden wallet of reown's app kit be upgraded to talk to a smart account?

+Answer:  Yes.
+The hidden wallet is similar to a wallet like Metamask except its private key is recreated from a bunch of nodes.
+Both MetaMask and the App Kit hidden wallet can be upgraded to use a Smart Account.
+Note every user needs to deploy a Smart Account contract.
+Deploying a Smart Account Contract costs gas fees.

+---

+Question: can the PayMaster pay for the gas fees for deploying a Smart Account Contract?

+Answer: Yes

+---

+Question: where can we limit the end user abusing the system and depleting all the PayMaster's funds?

+Answer: The PayMaster can limit

+---

+Question: How does 2FA work with Smart Accounts?

+Answer: The PayMaster can work with 2FA

+---